 One notification was provided to Department of Planning and Environment and EPA during the reporting period in regard to Peppertree Quarry operations.
-From the period 27 December 2021- 4 February 2022 the TSP (total suspended particulate) high volume air sampler (HVAS) failed to operate.
+During blasting, exceedance of the overpressure due to very windy condition was recorded and reported in May 2023.
 EPA and DPE were notified.